scalahub/Kiosk/src/main/scala/kiosk/offchain/readme.md

 # Tx Builder

+#### What is it?

-Tx Builder is a tool for developing the offchain part of an Ergo dApp.
-It allows one to specify the offchain component of any Ergo application protocol in Json and build a transaction to participate in the protocol.
+- A tool for developing the offchain part of an Ergo dApp
-It is to be used in conjunction with KioskWallet.
-However, it can also be used as a stand-alone library for a different wallet.
+- Enables one to create a transaction by specifying a **script** in Json.
+- Built on top of Kiosk with an example implementation in [KioskWallet](../wallet/KioskWallet.scala#L95-L138).
+- Can be used for many existing dApps, such as *Oracle-pools*, *Timestamping* and *Auctions*.

+#### How does it work?

+- Tx Builder allows us to define the input and data inputs of a transaction, along with some auxiliary boxes that are neither inputs nor data-inputs.
+Auxiliary boxes are used only during computation.
+- Each such box is defined using a **box definition**.
+A box definition is a sequence of **instructions** to filter boxes.
+Currently, we can filter using tokens, registers and nanoErgs.
+- Currently, boxes can be searched either by address or by box-id.
+With box-id, there can be at most one box, so we can unambiguously define a box.
+  However, when matching with address, there can be multiple boxes.
+These are handled as follows:
+  - The boxes are first filtered using the instructions.
+  - The resulting boxes are then sorted by value in decreasing order
+  - The first box (if any) is selected as the matched box.
+- An error is thrown if no boxes match a definition.

 Tx Builder is more verbose than, for example, Scala.
 As an example, the Scala code `c = a + b` must be written in Tx Builder as
 `{"name":"c", "first":"a", "op":"Add", "second":"b"}`.
 That said, the only thing needed to use Tx Builder is the ability to write Json (and possibly use a pen and paper).

 #### Protocol

-The highest level of abstraction in Tx Builder is a [**Protocol**](compiler/model/package.scala#L10-L24), which is a specification of the data-inputs, inputs and outputs of the transaction to be created.
+The highest level of abstraction in Tx Builder is a [**Protocol**](compiler/model/package.scala#L10-L24).
 A **Protocol** is made up of the following items:
 - Optional sequence of `Constant` declarations, using which we can encode arbitrary values into the script.
-- Optional sequence of computation box definition, `boxes`, each of which maps to zero or more boxes.
+- Optional sequence of box definitions, `auxInputs`.
   These are for accessing arbitrary boxes without having to use them as data inputs (or inputs).
-- Optional sequence of box definitions, `dataInputs`, to be used as data-inputs in the transaction.
+- Optional sequence of box definitions, `dataInputs`, defining data-inputs of the transaction.
-- Mandatory sequence of box definitions, `inputs`, to be used as inputs to the transaction.
+- Mandatory sequence of box definitions, `inputs`, defining inputs of the transaction.
-- Mandatory sequence of box definitions, `outputs`, defining the outputs of the transaction.
+- Mandatory sequence of box definitions, `outputs`, defining outputs of the transaction.
 - Optional sequence of `Unary` operations, used to convert between same types (example `Long` to `Long`).
 - Optional sequence of `Binary` operations, used to compose two objects into a third object (of same types).
 - Optional sequence of `Conversion` operations, used to convert between types (example `Address` to `ErgoTree`).